When do I need to get help for my mental health?

 Check these other options if you need urgent help.

 Being able to recognise and acknowledge when we are finding things tough is a starting point towards things getting better.
-Taking control, doing the things that we can do and asking for support when we need it are signs of strength.
+Taking control, doing the things we can do and asking for support when we need it are signs of strength.
 You can read more about how to ask for help here.

 If you have a specific question about your mental health, you might like to ask it anonymously through ‘Ask Jigsaw‘, where a selection of questions are answered by Jigsaw clinicians on a regular basis.